- PCOS is a hormone imbalance that can cause irregular periods, unwanted hair growth, and acne.

 - To take the oral contraceptive pill, follow the instructions on the package.
 Your health care provider will explain how to use your pill pack.
 You will be told to start taking the oral contraceptive pill on a Sunday, on the first day of your menstrual period, or the day you are seen by your health care provider.

 - You should take one oral contraceptive pill each day, at the same time of day until you finish the pack.
 Take the Pill at the same time as something that you do regularly so you don’t forget.
 For example, you could keep them near your toothbrush, or set your cell phone alarm as a reminder.
 The best time is ½ an hour after a complete meal such as dinner, or at bedtime.
 You may have slight nausea the first month, but this usually goes away with time.
-Some young women who take the Pill first thing in the morning find that they are more likely to have nausea, especially if they skip breakfast, so taking the pill after dinner or at bedtime may cure this symptom.
+Some teens who take the Pill first thing in the morning find that they are more likely to have nausea, especially if they skip breakfast, so taking the pill after dinner or at bedtime may cure this symptom.

 - After completing a 28–day pack, you should immediately start a new packet of pills the next day.
 During your fourth week on the pill cycle, you should get your menstrual period.
 Your menstrual period should stop once you begin the new packet of pills.

 If your hormone levels continue to be high or your excess hair growth doesn’t improve, your health care provider may re–check your hormone levels, or may suggest that you take the Pill continuously.
 This means that you would take just the “active pills” for 3–4 months or longer.
 You would not have a menstrual period until you stop taking the active hormone pills.
-Some girls may have spotting while taking the Pill continuously.
+Some people may have spotting while taking the Pill continuously.

 The Oral Contraceptive Pill & PCOS FAQs